gyscos/cursive/doc/tutorial_2.md

 Your code should now look like the one at the top of this guide.

-As you've seen, the `Dialog` view is a nice way to present a `TextView`, but it works with any other content.
+As you've seen, the `Dialog` view is a nice way to present a `TextView`, but it also works with any other content.
 Actually, most layers you'll add will start with a `Dialog` wrapping some other view.

 Next: [Starting with Cursive (3/3)](./tutorial_3.md)